cli135/mobius-transformation/Readme.md

   - `opam install bimage-io`
   - This is currently throwing an error, I will debug this soon -Chris, 11-10-2023

-Our Project Proposal PDF is in the file named 'Project Design Proposal-1.pdf' or a similar name, in the root directory.
+Our Project Proposal PDF is in the file named '`Project Design Proposal-1.pdf`' or a similar name, in the root directory.